-You must notify your employer within 30 days of conviction for any traffic violations (except parking).
-This is true no matter what type of vehicle you were driving.

-You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
-This is true no matter what type of vehicle you were driving.

-You must notify your employer if your license is suspended, revoked, or canceled, or if you are disgualified from driving.

-You must give your employer information on all driving jobs you have held for the past 10 years.
-You must do this when you apply for a commercial driving job.

-No one can drive a commercial motor vehicle without a CDL.
-A court may fine you up to \$5,000 or put you in jail for breaking this rule.

-If you have a hazardous materials endorsement you must notify and surrender your hazardous materials endorsement to the state that issued your CDL within 24 hours of any conviction or indictment in any jurisdiction, civilian or military, for, or found not guilty by reason of insanity of a disqualifying crime listed in 49 CFR 1572.103; who is adjudicated as a mental defective or committed to a mental institution as specified in 49 CFR 1572.109; or who renounces his or her U. S. citizenship;
+- You cannot have more than one license - You must notify your employer within 30 days of conviction for any traffic violations (except parking).
+This is true no matter what type of vehicle you were driving. - You must notify your driver license agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
+This is true no matter what type of vehicle you were driving. - You must notify your employer if your license is suspended, revoked, canceled, or disqualified. - You must give your employer information on all driving jobs you have held for the past 10 years. - No one can drive a commercial motor vehicle without a CDL or CDIP. - If you have a hazardous materials endorsement you must notify and surrender your hazmat endorsement to the state that issued your CDL within 24 hours of any conviction or indictment in any jurisdiction, civilian or military, for, or found not guilty by reason of insanity of a disqualifying crime listed in 49 CFR 1572.103; who is adjudicated as a mental defective or committed to a mental institution as specified in 49 CFR 1572.109; or who renounces his or her U.S. citizenship.

-Your employer may not let you drive a commercial motor vehicle if you have more than one license or if you're CDL is suspended or revoked.
-A court may fine the employer up to \$5,000 or put him/her in jail for breaking this rule.
+- Your employer may not let you drive a commercial motor vehicle if you have more than one license or if your CDL is suspended or revoked. - Your current residential address must appear on the face of your CDL.
+If you move you have 30 days to change this with the Division by applying for a duplicate license.